-Q: How do I know a cross-campus online course will count toward my degree or other requirements?
+Q: How do I know a UC Online course will count toward my degree or other requirements?

 Q: How do I get course credit beyond units toward graduation?